sagarc91/CognizantRNProject/README.md

 Let Metro Bundler run in its _own_ terminal.

-To run it on iOS
-npx react-native run-ios
+To run it on iOS go to your ios folder first from root dir of project cd ios pod install cd .. npx react-native run-ios
 ```